 Even if you’re already using cloud services, you might find yourself in this scenario—which is a sure sign that your cloud infrastructure isn’t built or managed to meet your needs.
 Cloud consulting services give you the advantage of building a cloud-based ecosystem with the elasticity and scalability you need to handle your traffic demands automatically and flawlessly, with much lower cost than running always-on servers.

 4. Internal stakeholders view IT as a cost center, not a strategic partner

 If your IT department’s primary focus is maintaining your hardware, chances are that the budget needs are constantly increasing—as infrastructure needs maintenance and upgrading—without an increase in your digital assets’ performance.
 This paradigm leads to IT being treated as simply a source of overhead, instead of as the strategic partner it ought to be.

 If your organization sees IT as a cost center, you’re missing out on a huge amount of business value.
 When you transition to cloud-based infrastructure, you free up your IT leaders to collaborate on strategic decisions and tap into the real power of digital transformation.
 Get off the hamster wheel of always-increasing capital costs and let your IT department deliver on the promise of the cloud through mature DevOps practices that fuel increasing performance.

-5. Your annual IT costs are going up while your budget remains the same
+5. Annual IT costs are going up while budgets remains the same

 No one wants to increase budget for things that don’t seem to deliver increasing value—but that’s par for the course with on-prem infrastructure.
 Ongoing capital investments and increasing salaries are necessary just to keep the lights on; IT departments often have to cut corners and put off activities that could drive more business value because their limited budgets are barely enough to cover hardware maintenance and load-bearing upgrades.